timdeschryver/timdeschryver.dev/content/blog/how-to-set-up-a-dynamic-ci-cd-pipeline-with-github-actions/index.md

 ---
 title: How to set up a dynamic CI/CD pipeline with Github Actions
 slug: how-to-set-up-a-dynamic-ci-cd-pipeline-with-github-actions
-description: Creating a single pipeline for you Pull Requests and Merges
+description: Learn how to create a single workflow that runs on multiple environments conditional conditional steps
 author: Tim Deschryver
 date: 2021-05-25
 tags: DevOps, CICD, GitHub